Smellovision: How To Buy Perfume

 So basically, go to the store, spritz some perfume on the strip, let it dry and then sniff.
 If you like it, label the strip and set it aside.
 If you don’t like it, toss it.

-To reset your sense of smell in between all that sniffing, look around the store for a bowl of coffee beans.
+To do this, you need to look around the store for a bowl of coffee beans.
 Sniff them, then wait a couple minutes before trying another perfume.
 (Your nose will hit perfume overload after about three scents otherwise, and that includes sniffing the tester bottle pre-spritz.)
 I suppose, if you’re really serious about fragrance shopping, you could bring your own baggie of coffee beans.

 I’ve also heard eating a cracker will help, kind of like it does at a wine tasting.